 A depth-first search (DFS) takes the opposite approach of a breadth-first search.
-Instead of checking all neighbors of a single node before moving, on, it checks the first neighbor, then their first neighbor, and so on until reaching a leaf node.
+Instead of checking all neighbors of a single node before moving, on, it checks the first neighbor, then their first neighbor, then their first neighbor, and so on until reaching a leaf node.
 Then the algorithm back tracks to the previous node and checks its second neighbor.
-A DFS is sometimes more useful than a BFS, but a BFS is usually better1 at finding the shortest path.
+A DFS is sometimes more useful than a BFS, but a BFS is usually better at finding the shortest path.